SHL Test Results | How Do I Get the Best Score?

 Applying for a job no longer only includes an impressive CV and well-worded cover letter.
-Many candidates now have to complete SHL psychometric tests, where one’s numerical, verbal reasoning and diagrammatic reasoning is tested and compared to other candidate’s results.
+Many candidates now have to complete SHL psychometric tests, where one’s numerical, verbal reasoning, and diagrammatic reasoning are tested.
+The candidate’s results are then compared to the scores of other test takers.

-The SHL test results are used to lessen the pool of candidates recruiters look at seriously when hiring new graduates or managers.
+The SHL test results are used to sift through the pool of candidates recruiters look at when hiring new graduates or managers.

 The good news is: most people achieve 80% on their SHL test results.
 The bad news is: the SHL tests require a bit of preparation.
 But don’t worry, we can help!